cledmonds/cledmonds.github.io/_pages/teaching.md

 ##### Research Schools

 I was a lecturer at the [Midlands Graduate School](https://www.andreipopescu.uk/MGS_Sheffield/MGS2025.html) in 2025, see the course web page [here](/mgs2025).

+I was also a lecturer at the [ANU Logic Summer School](https://comp.anu.edu.au/lss/) in December 2025.
+See the course web page [here](/anulss2025)

 ### Teaching Qualifications and Awards